Couple Wealth | Can I afford a dog

 About 6 years ago, we were looking for a golden retriever puppy to become part of our family.
 We ended up finding a 4 month old puppy that stole our hearts with his playful antics.
 It also helped that he was mostly house broken and already knew a few basic commands.

-Unfortunately, he was located in Montana and would have to be flown to Connecticut.
+Unfortunately, he was located in Florida and would have to be flown to New York.
 We gladly paid the $3,000 price tag for the puppy, along with the extra $700 in shipping.

 A few days later, Cooper officially became part of our family when we picked him up from the airport.
 Over the first few months, we spent a good amount of money on vet checkups, puppy training, beds, crate, toys, and food.